Getting over your fear of learning how to drive starts with a few small steps in the right direction.

 Related: Should You Get Your Driver’s License Now or Wait?
 Here’s How to Know!

-Then all of a sudden I was in my twenties and I had no more excuses.
-But this time, my anxiety started to creep in seemingly out of nowhere.
+Then all of a sudden, I was in my twenties, and I had no more excuses.
+But this time, anxiety started to creep in seemingly out of nowhere.

 Just the thought of learning to drive made my stomach flutter.

-Below are the 7 (potentially life-changing) tips I used that helped me finally get over the fear of driving.
+Below are the 7 (literally life-changing) tips I used to finally get over the fear of learning how to drive.

 Getting Over The Fear Of Learning How To Drive